-Do keep in mind that just running these exercises is not enough.
+Do keep in mind that just running these tabletop exercises for cybersecurity is not enough.
 To ensure that they are successful and yield the desired results for your business, adequate preparation has to be done before the exercises are conducted.
 This preparation includes enlisting the business critical assets and the risks posed to them.
 It also involves ensuring that the exercises have the right focus areas covered.

 In a cyber tabletop workshop, the facilitator will often create a scenario that is relevant and potentially very dangerous to the business.
 The exercise will include emphasis on questions like who the threat actor in the scenario is, what is their intent and what will they do once they have managed to successfully compromise the system.
 An exercise based on threats and scenarios is vital to understanding the risks the business in question is at and if the cyber incident response plans of the organisation are foolproof enough to combat these risks effectively.

 2. Threat Actors: Every cyber tabletop workshop will focus on unraveling the various threat actors that a business could be compromised by.
 A highly effective example of a cyber disaster recovery tabletop exercise is one where the facilitator enlists different possible threat actors (such as an insider, a privileged user, a cyber criminal with malicious intent, a hacktivist etc.) and the participants are cajoled into assessing the impact that these threat actors could have on the business and test their processes keeping the threat actors and their possible intent in mind.

 3. Critical Assets: A compelling example of a type of cyber tabletop exercise is one where the critical assets of the business are compromised.
 In this exercise example, participants are forced to confront the business impact of an attack on their crown jewels and re-assess their plans for protecting these assets and mitigating the blow on the bottom-line.
 It is essential for business continuity that there is a solid plan for ensuring the safety of business critical assets and responding swiftly to any possible attack on these assets.